 - He destroyed hundreds, maybe over a thousand, shrines, churches, monasteries, and so on.

-- Kings killed opponents, but his Execution Club reveals a king who killed a large number of people for their theology: See Henry VIII, Part 3: Reformation and National Policies
+- Kings killed opponents, but his Execution Club reveals a king who killed a large number of people for their theology: See Henry VIII, Part 3: Reformation and National Policies for his Execution Club.

 - As a result of the Treason Act of 1534, 308 people were killed (Ackroyd 397).
 That’s 308 in 14 years.
 Mary: 300 in five years; Elizabeth: 200 in forty-five years.